Kedoodle/reveal-docker/README.md

 See an [example here](https://github.com/Kedoodle/reveal-docker-example) which also publishes the presentation to GitHub Pages.

 Using Docker Compose is recommended to define your `reveal-docker` container in code.
-Run your presentation with `docker-compose up reveal`:
+Run your presentation with `docker-compose up`:

 `docker-compose.yml`
 ```yml